SigNoz/signoz.io/docs/alerts-management/log-based-alerts.md

 ### Step 1: Define the Log Metric

-In this step, you use the [Logs Query Builder](https://signoz.io/docs/userguide/query-builder/#logs-and-traces-query-builder) to perform operations on your logs to define conditions based on log data.
-Some of the fields that are available in Logs Query Builder includes
+In this step, you use the [Logs Query Builder](https://signoz.io/docs/userguide/query-builder/#logs-and-traces-query-builder) to apply filters and operations on your logs to define conditions which triggers log based alert Some of the fields that are available in Logs Query Builder includes:

 - **Logs**: A field to filter the specific log data to monitor.